 Volunteers provide befriending support over a fixed period of time, usually up to 9 months, to help clients achieve personal goals such as increased independence, reduced isolation and sustained engagement with social networks.

 If you are a professional and would like to discuss a referral please get in touch with our team.

 Please note that this service is not care registered and cannot provide personal care.

 The service we provide

-Clients will be carefully matched with a volunteer who will help achieve personal goals aimed at regaining personal independence and overcoming isolation and loneliness.
+Clients are carefully matched with a volunteer who helps achieve personal goals aimed at regaining personal independence and overcoming isolation and loneliness.
 We offer a small portfolio of services;

 Client and volunteer are matched over a period of up to 9 months.
 The client is supported to achieve personal goals such as getting out-and-about more regularly.

 For clients with mobility issues we can provide a telephone service.
 It is anticipated that the client will be supported to get out-and-about, on occasion, as opposed to the regularity of a one-to-one befriending relationship.

 We recognise that some people would simply benefit from a short amount of time to reconnect with their community; to get up-to-date with what’s on and make new connections.
 This might be a few afternoons over the course of a month or two with support from a volunteer.